Click on the icons directly below to find information about specific categories or simply explore all FAQs below.

 Operation of the Pacific Connector Gas Pipeline is expected to initially require 5 new permanent Operations Technician employees.

-Pacific Connector will generate on average $3 million each for Klamath, Jackson, Douglas and Coos counties in annual tax revenue.
+Pacific Connector will generate on average $5 million each for Klamath, Jackson, Douglas and Coos counties in annual tax revenue.
+Those tax revenues will help the local communities Pacific Connector goes through with school funding and the abilities of the local communities to enhance public services such as Police, Fire, EMS, and First Responders.

-Before Pacific Connector is approved to construct the pipeline, it must fulfill the strict requirements of the National Environmental Policy Act and the State of Oregon Department of Environmental Quality in addition to other federal, state and local agencies.
+Pacific Connector must adhere to the requirements of the National Environmental Policy Act and the State of Oregon Department of Environmental Quality in addition to other federal, state and local agencies.

 The pipeline route avoids environmentally sensitive areas to the extent reasonably possible and measures are taken to minimize or mitigate any impacts.